EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 ## Quick test with your theme

 Before you start, ensure that you don't have any scripts which call `stopPropagation` method for `submit` events.
-Otherwise Liquid Ajax Cart will not be able to handle the "Add to Cart" user's action.
+Otherwise Liquid Ajax Cart will not be able to handle "Add to Cart" user's actions.

 ##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container: